sprucelabsai/spruce-documentation/src/pages/dev-onboarding/learn/members.md

 ---
 title: Managing your Family Members
 ---
-## Overview
+# Chapter 2
-In this section, you'll learn how to Manage your Family Members.
+In this Chapter, you'll learn how to Manage your Family Members.

-### Managing Skill Views
+## Manage Family Members Skill View
 1. **Initial Test for the Manage Family Members Skill View** Create a failing test for the "Manage Family Members" skill view.
    ```typescript